florinpatrascu/micro-extensions/st/README.md

       ├── st/
       ├── st.yml
       └── ...

+The `st.yml` may contain various configuration options for the `StringTemplate` engine.
+Example of a config file switching the `StringTemplate` expression delimiters from the default: `<` and `>`, to: `$` and `$`:

+    class: ca.simplegames.micro.extensions.STExtension
+    engine:
+      name: st
+      class: ca.simplegames.micro.viewers.st.STViewRenderer
+      options:
+        delimiters: "$$"

+See [this link](http://www.antlr.org/wiki/display/ST/Setting+the+expression+delimiters) for more details.

 Edit the `application.bsh` startup controller and required the `st` extension, example:

     site.ExtensionsManager
         .require("i18N")
         .require("st"); // <-- just added

 That's all.
-The `ST` engine will be automatically configured by this extension and made available to the entire application.
+The `StringTemplate` engine will be automatically configured by this extension and made available to the entire application.

-Restart the app and use your ST views.
+Restart the app and use your `StringTemplate` views.

 ### License
 **Apache License 2**, see the `LICENSE` file in this folder.